larpen dames vrijgezellenfeest

-Live (action) Role-Playing’ (formerly 'LRP' or 'LaRP' and now 'Larp' or even 'Larpen') is a phenomenon, a medium, a hobby, a form of pastime and for some, a source of inspiration.
+Live action Role-Playing is a phenomenon, a medium, a hobby, a form of pastime and, for some, a source of inspiration.
 We first explore what the definition of Larp might be.
+'Larp' has many definitions.
+Every Larp organization has at least one.

 'A Larp (Live Action Role-Playing) or simply "live role-playing" is essentially a kind of improvisational stage without an audience; it involves building a character in (often) a fictional world and acting out this character including costume without a pre-written script.
 Most people who know larp from newspaper articles or TV will no doubt be most familiar with fantasy larps, which take place in worlds like those you see in the Lord of the Rings movies, but there are many genres that are all enthusiastically played by larpers.'